AllonKleinLab/SPRING_dev/README.md

 ```

 Subsequently, the single cell data together with the cellular phenotypes (and Louvain clusters) can be visualized in SPRING Viewer (Signac writes the cell type and clustering information to the categorical_coloring_data.json file).

-### Running SPRING Viewer

-1. Open Terminal (Mac) or Anaconda Prompt (Windows) and change directories (`cd`) to the directory containing this README file (`SPRING_dev/`).
-2. Start a local server by entering the following: `python -m CGIHTTPServer 8000`
-3. Open web browser (preferably Chrome; best to use incognito mode to ensure no cached data is used).
-4. View data set by navigating to corresponding URL: http://localhost:8000/springViewer_1_6_dev.html?path_to/main/subplot.
-In the example above, if you wanted to view a SPRING plot called `FullDataset_v1` in the main directory `10X_PBMCs_Signac_GitHub`, then you would navigate to http://localhost:8000/springViewer_1_6_dev.html?datasets/10X_PBMCs_Signac_GitHub/FullDataset_v1